Creating SEO friendly websites using the latest web development technologies rating not rated

 Creating SEO friendly websites using the latest web development technologies

-In recent years, the profit has seen a major change in trends with regard to functionality, Both the hardware and software have been improved greatly, accompanied by improvements in the technology which websites use to actually function.
+In recent years, the internet has seen a major change in trends with regard to functionality, Both the hardware and software have been improved greatly, accompanied by improvements in the technology which websites use to actually function.

 Technology that has become popular in recent years includes AJAX and XML, most notably used to add real-time interaction to web pages.
-Of course, with broadband now being widely available in developed countries, Search Engine Optimisation or simply ``SEO`` is also a vital component of any web ontogenesis endeavor today.
+Of course, with broadband now being widely available in developed countries, Search Engine Optimisation or simply ``SEO`` is also a vital component of any web development endeavor today.
 For the purposes of reference, it should be highlighted that AJAX stands for ``Asynchronous Javascript and XML``.
 XML stands for ``Extensible Markup Language``.

 Whilst the possibilities offered by new technologies may be exciting, there is an issue: almost all websites strive to receive traffic, thus they turn to SEO techniques for the solution, yet technologies such as AJAX and XML are widely believed to affect this optimisation process in a negative manner.
 This may thus seem to be a situation where you can only have one or the other; if you wish to rank well in the search engines then you should avoid using such technologies to add functionality.
 Inversely, if you want functionality then you may not fare too well in the rankings.
 However, there are a number of ways in which you can have the best of both worlds.